-Checklist - death
+Checklist - Death

-What should survivors consider in the event of the death of a relative?
-What does the employer need to do?
 This checklist covers the most important elements that need to be considered when a close relative has died.
 Different factors apply to blue collar and white collar workers.
 Survivors can find useful assistance at efterlevandeguiden.se.

-- ► Employers can support survivors of an employee by notifying them that they can receive compensation from TGL Group life insurance in the event of the death of a close relative. - ► The employer must confirm to Afa Försäkring that the deceased was an employee.
-(Using the form "Notification of death (TGL)".) - ▶ If the death is due to a work injury, the employer must submit a report to the Social Insurance Office and the Swedish Work Environment Authority on their joint website, anmalarbetsskada.se.
+- ► Employers can support survivors of an employee by notifying them that they can receive compensation from TGL in the event of the death of a close relative. - ► The employer must confirm to Afa Försäkring that the deceased was an employee.
+(Using the form "Notification of death (TGL)".) - ▶ If the death is due to a work injury, the employer must submit a report to the Swedish Social Insurance Agency and the Swedish Work Environment Authority on their joint website, annual arbets skada.se.